-Operation Hope volunteers will visit Kurdistan in September/October 2018
+Operation Hope volunteers visiting Kurdistan in September/October 2018

-Our second trip to Northern Iraq has come at a time when the long term future of the ADRA/Adventisthelp emergency field hospital in the Hassan Sham U2 camp is unknown.
-We are thankful that with the rebuilding projects occurring in Mosul that families in all three of the camps located near Mosul will be able to return and rebuilt their lives.
-We are also thankful that we could play a part in the funding of the hospital and an office for mental health care.
-In May 2017, five Operation Hope volunteers had the privilege to work in the Hassan Sham U2 camp with the people who had recently fled from Mosul.
+Our second trip to Northern Iraq has come at a time when we are thankful that with the rebuilding projects occurring in Mosul that families in all three of the camps located near Mosul will be able to return and rebuilt their lives.
+We are also thankful that we could play a part in the funding of the hospital at Hassam Sham U2 and an office for mental health care.
+In May 2017, five Operation Hope volunteers had the privilege to work in the Hassan Sham camp with the people who had recently fled from Mosul.